Science Fiction Timeline Site

 "Tal-Elmar" is a story about one of the "wild men" of Middle Earth in the Second Age who encounters some ships from Númenor.
 It's only 14 pages long and Tolkien never finished it.

 "The Wanderings of Húrin" narrates some extra adventures that Húrin had after the death of his children but before he reached Nargothrond.
 This is about 32 pages long, and apparently the only reason that Christopher Tolkien didn't include it in The Children of Húrin is that he wanted to end that book at a nice stopping point.

-Four of the new pieces are "abandoned stories" that Tolkien began writing, but later decided against finishing the story because he felt that it didn't belong in his world.
+Four of the additional pieces are “abandoned stories” that Tolkien began writing, but later decided against finishing the story because he felt that it didn’t belong in his world.
 These include: